nickhalldev/cottage-food-frontend/README.md

 ### Installing

-Once you have gone into the folder for Midpoint, the following will download the necessary files for our app to run.
+Once you have gone into the folder for Cottage, the following will download the necessary files for our app to run.

 ```
 Type "npm install && npm start" into terminal to download dependencies and start server